Justice Support Services

 How Can Our Justice Support Services Help?

-Our Justice Support Services provide non-judgmental crisis support, emotional support, and relapse prevention.
-Our Certified Peer Specialists are here to help you:
+We provide non-judgmental crisis support, emotional support, and relapse prevention including help with:

-• Identify and build upon your personal strengths to maintain recovery goals and effectively manage mental health challenges.
+• Identifying and building upon your personal strengths to maintain recovery goals and effectively manage mental health challenges.

-• Foster peer relationships and develop stronger natural support networks.
+• Fostering peer relationships and developing stronger natural support networks.

-• Enhance your social skills, enabling you to live, work, and participate more fully in your community.
+• Enhancing your social skills, enabling you to live, work, and participate more fully in your community.

-• Navigate community services and resources, ensuring you access the support you need.
+• Navigating community services and resources, ensuring you access the support you need.

-• Educate stakeholders in the criminal justice system about mental health recovery.
+• Educating stakeholders in the criminal justice system about mental health recovery.

-• Advocate on your behalf when you’re unable to do so yourself.
+• Advocating on your behalf when you’re unable to do so yourself.

 What is a Certified Peer Specialist?

-All Certified Peer Specialists (CPS) in New York State need to meet specific requirements: be at least 18 years of age, have earned a high school diploma, complete 13 on-line core courses at the Academy of Peer Services and publicly (self-determined) acknowledge that they have or are currently using mental health services.
+All Certified Peer Specialists (CPS) in New York State need to meet specific requirements: be at least 18 years of age, have earned a high school diploma, complete a core curriculum of specialized peer training courses at the Academy of Peer Services and publicly (self-determined) acknowledge that they have or are currently using mental health services.
 Certification also requires completing 2,000 hours of supervised peer specialist work.
 Certification is administered and authorized through the New York Peer Specialist Certification Board (NYPSCB).
 New York Certified Peer Specialist certification is funded through the New York State Office of Mental Health.

 What is a Certified Recovery Peer Advocate?